Enterprise-CMCS/macpro-mdct-qmr/README2.md

 # Year End Transition Documenation

-Go into the services/ui-src/src/measures directory and one should see past years as folders (2021,2022,etc.).
-Ideally changes to measures would be made from the previous year to the next so one would make a copy the folder of the most recent year and rename it to the next year (2021->2022 for example).
+Go into the `services/ui-src/src/measures` directory and one should see past years as folders (2021, 2022, etc.).
+Ideally, changes to measures would be made from the previous year to the next so one would make a copy the folder of the most recent year and rename it to the next year (e.g. 2021 -> 2022).
 Then go into the folder and make any additions or removals of measures as needed per requirements.

 Once the directory for the new year has been made there are a couple of changes one needs to make in order to get that year working.

-1. Go into the index.tsx file for the directory you just created (services/ui-src/src/measures/2022/index.tsx) and update the name of the export (twentyTwentyOneMeasures -> twentyTwentyTwoMeasures)
+1. Go into the `index.tsx` file for the directory you just created (`services/ui-src/src/measures/2022/index.tsx`) and update the name of the export (`twentyTwentyOneMeasures` -> `twentyTwentyTwoMeasures`)

-2. Go to the services/ui-src/src/measures/index.tsx file and add that new export (before and after shown below)
+2. Go to the `services/ui-src/src/measures/index.tsx` file and add that new export (before and after shown below)

    Before